alfiedotwtf/clappers/README.md

 # Clappers

-Command Line Argument Parsing Particularly Easy, Relatively Stressfree!
+Command Line Argument Parsing Particularly Easy, Relatively Straightforward!

 `Clappers` aims to be the most user-friendly command line argument parser this side of the Milky Way.
 You configure a `Clappers` parser with the command line